mauro-andre/pyodmongo/docs/en/index.md

 ## Contributing

 Contributions to **PyODMongo** are welcome!
-If you find any issues or have ideas for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/mauro-andre/pyodmongo).
+If you find any issues or have ideas for improvements, please open an issue or submit a pull request on the <a href="https://github.com/mauro-andre/pyodmongo" target="_blank">GitHub repository</a>.

 ## License
 **PyODMongo** is licensed under the MIT License.
-See the [LICENSE file](https://github.com/mauro-andre/pyodmongo/blob/master/LICENSE) for more information.
+See the <a href="https://github.com/mauro-andre/pyodmongo/blob/master/LICENSE" target="_blank">LICENSE file</a> for more information.